Genus Two Quasi-Siegel Modular Forms and Gromov-Witten Theory of Toric Calabi-Yau Threefolds: Modularity and quasi-modularity from geometric perspective

 By the convention in \eqref{eqnactiononcycles} and the relation in \eqref{eqnRiemannHodge}, an easy computation gives the following transformation law for the quasi-periods $(\int_{A}\omega)^{-1} (\int_{A}\eta)$. \begin{lem} Let $\gamma= \in \mathrm{Sp}_{4}(\R)$.
 Then under the action by $\gamma$, one has

 \end{lem} Further details for the computations can be found in \cite{Grant:1985theta, Buchstaber:1997}.
 The above tells that the obstruction of the modularity of $(\int_{A}\omega)^{-1} (\int_{A}\eta)$ given above is cohomological: it is due to the second Riemann-Hodge bilinear relation in \eqref{eqnRiemannHodge}.
-This observation has recently found interesting applications in two dimensional conformal field theories on algebraic curves \cite{Li:2019}. \\
+This observation has recently found interesting applications in two dimensional conformal field theories on Riemann surfaces \cite{Li:2021}. \\